 Interested?
 Search “plasma center + [your city]” for options, and ask your friends for referrals — many centers offer referral sign-up bonuses.

-If you prefer just to donate blood — which the American Red Cross says is especially necessary between Thanksgiving and New Year’s Day — look for a blood drive near you on their website or download their Blood App.
+If you prefer just to donate blood — which the American Red Cross says is especially necessary between Thanksgiving and New Year’s Day — look for a blood drive near you on its website or download its Blood App.

 10. Plan to Give to Charity